-The duration of summer education cannot be less than seven weeks and the courses are based on the principle that the courses in the curriculum of the relevant program are offered in a condensed manner within the framework of the same code, content, ECTS and course hours.
+The summer teaching period cannot be less than seven weeks and the courses are based on the principle of offering the courses in the curriculum of the relevant program in a condensed manner within the framework of the same code, content, ECTS and course hours.
 Students can enroll in a maximum of four courses in the summer semester and the total course hours cannot exceed 15 hours.
 Courses with prerequisites are also subject to the prerequisite requirement in the summer semester.
 Attendance to the courses is compulsory, and meeting the attendance requirement of the courses taken in previous semesters does not provide exemption in the summer semester.